 On the other hand, in light of the information given above, it is equally probable that the concept of pillars or columns marking the western bounds of the world already existed in Greek mythology.
 As such, the "Pillars of Heracles," which came to be identified with the Strait of Gibraltar, would never be found.

 Thus, there is no indisputable evidence to suggest locating the Pillars of Heracles anywhere other than the Strait of Gibraltar in the classical canon.
-The only other Pillars of Heracles cited in literature are those you mentioned at the beginning of our talk, and appear in Tacitus' Germania and in Maurus Servius Honoratus' commentary on Virgil's Aeneid, which locates Pillars of Heracles in the region of the Pontus.
+The only other Pillars of Heracles cited in literature appear in Tacitus' Germania - which places them well outside the Mediterranean and much further north of the Frisian coast: "[w]e have moreover even ventured out from thence into the ocean, and upon its coasts common fame has reported the pillars of Hercules to be still standing: whether it be that Hercules ever visited these parts, or that to his renowned name we are wont to ascribe whatever is grand and glorious everywhere" - and in Maurus Servius Honoratus' commentary on Virgil's Aeneid, which locates Pillars of Heracles in the region of the Pontus.